 Flour spoils mainly through rancidity, and to a lesser extent, mold and insect infestation.
-Rancidity is a chemical change in a fat that's exposed to oxygen, heat and light.
+Rancidity is a chemical change in fat that's exposed to oxygen, heat, and light.
 You'll likely notice the sour smell of rancid flour right away.
 If so, toss it.
 Eating rancid flour isn't bad for you, but it'll taste and smell terrible.

 Refined wheat flour (such as all-purpose flour) can last for 1 to 2 years if stored in an airtight container in a reasonably cool (up to 85 F), dry place.
 If you simply store the open bag in the cupboard with the top folded over, its shelf-life is more like 7 to 8 months.

 Whole grain flours go rancid much more rapidly than refined flours.
 Its shelf-life is 2 to 3 months at room temperature, and up to six months in the freezer.